-Our complete natural, black hair care guide for beginners is a perfect resource for those looking for a refresher on how to keep their locks healthy and looking their best.
+Want to learn how to take care of natural black hair?
+Look no further - you've come to the right place!
+Our natural black hair care guide for beginners is a perfect resource for those looking for a refresher on how to keep their locks healthy and looking their best.

-Before we share some tips and tricks to keeping your hair looking and feeling its best, we want to discuss the importance of reading a hair guide for black women.
+Before we share some tips and tricks to keeping your hair looking and feeling its best, we want to discuss the importance of reading our natural black hair care guide.

 African American hair differs greatly from Caucasian hair, Asian hair, and any other hair for that matter.
 You need to be sure that the hair care guide you're reading is tailored specifically to you!

 African American hair looks and feels very different from your white friends - that's due to differences in essential oil production, the shape of our individual hairs, and the size of our hair follicles.